![]() ![]() Buddha Sutras |

 Oṁ, signifying the three bodies of a Buddha, means that dharmas have never been born.

-Ca means that dharmas are never born, nor do they perish.
+Ca means that dharmas are never born, nor do they die.

 Le means that the appearances of dharmas cannot be captured.

-Cu means that dharmas neither have been born nor have they perished.
+Cu means that dharmas neither have been born nor have they died.

 Le means that dharmas have no defilements.